 Mr. Stacy teaches exclusively at the Manhattan School of Music.
 He has presented master classes at schools across the nation as well as at London’s Royal Academy of Music, the conservatories of Moscow and St. Petersburg, in South America, Japan, Korea, Germany, and at a week-long seminar in Stockholm for Scandinavian English hornists.
 He is the founder of the Stacy Seminar, which is attended by English horn players from around the world.
-The 35th Stacy Seminar will be held in Carmel Valley, California, the first week of July, 2013.
+The 36th Stacy Seminar will be held in Carmel Valley, California, June 14 to June 21, 2014.

 The most recorded English hornist in the world, Mr. Stacy received a Grammy nomination in 2005 (Best Instrumental Soloist Performance with Orchestra) for his recording with the London Symphony Orchestra, of EVENTIDE- Concerto for English Horn, written for him by Kenneth Fuchs,on the Naxos Label.
 Stacy has recorded on the CBS Masterworks, London, Spectrum, Deutsche Grammophon, Catalyst, Grenadilla, Phoenix, Albany, and CRI labels.
 His most recent CD releases are titled Thomas Stacy/Three Concerti available from New World Records; New York Legends, available from Cala Records; and Plaintive Melody released in July 2003 on the Delos label.
 More recently Tom made the Billboard charts with the Naxos release, Oboe d'Amore Concertos, featuring the Toronto Chamber Orchestra .